TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 ## Companion characters

 Let's examine these characters and see who they are.
-Not surprisingly all of them are different from they would first appear, and they may change in very fascinating ways.
+Not surprisingly most of them are different from how they would first appear, and they may change in very fascinating ways.
 As if the old saying "Don't judge a book by its cover.", really had something going for it.
+Not all characters will be examined here.
+This is most likely because there just isn't enough to warrant a separate section, or I simply didn't find them that interesting to begin with.
+For example Jaheira, Minsc and Halsin were all companions with some substance, but they already had their arcs off-screen.
+They didn't have a real character arc, nothing that really gripped me.
+Along similar lines I am categorically uninterested in evil paths that would lead any companions down into the abyss.
+For this reason, I can't comment on what happens if any of them do the worst things they can.
+Simply didn't see these, and it would pain me to do so.
+Finally, I may be wrong on some of them or lack the complete picture.
+Only ever had the time to romance Karlach, Lae'zel, Minthara and Gale a bit.
+Some can be surprisingly interesting as romance options rounding out their personalities even more.
+If I missed something about the others, this may be why.

 ### Withers